Ann-Margaret Ferrante: Tenure

-Ferrante is currently the Vice Chair of the House Committee on Ways and Means and sits on the House Committee on Post Audit and Oversight, House Committee on Operations, Facilities and Building Security, and the House Committee on Steering, Policy and Scheduling.
-She is also co-chair of the Tech-Hub Caucus.
-During her time in the Massachusetts House of Representatives, Ferrante has served as the First Division Chair of the Massachusetts House of Representatives, House Chair of the Joint Committee on Economic Development and Emerging Technologies, House Chair of the Joint Committee on Community Development and Small Businesses, House Vice Chair of the Joint Committee on Environment, Natural Resources and Agriculture, House Vice Chair for the Joint Committee on Economic Development and Emerging Technologies, and as a member of several committees.
+Ferrante was the Vice Chair of the House Committee on Ways and Means and sat on the House Committee on Post Audit and Oversight, House Committee on Operations, Facilities and Building Security, and the House Committee on Steering, Policy and Scheduling.
+She was also co-chair of the Tech-Hub Caucus.
+During her time in the Massachusetts House of Representatives, Ferrante served as the First Division Chair of the Massachusetts House of Representatives, House Chair of the Joint Committee on Economic Development and Emerging Technologies, House Chair of the Joint Committee on Community Development and Small Businesses, House Vice Chair of the Joint Committee on Environment, Natural Resources and Agriculture, House Vice Chair for the Joint Committee on Economic Development and Emerging Technologies, and as a member of several committees.

+Death

+Ferrante died from pancreatic cancer on November 27, 2025, at the age of 53.